MahmoodSeoud/BachelorThesis/README.md

 ### Week 5: Paxos vs VR vs Raft
 - I am gonna rework large parts of the logic, and here I discovered two algorithms that could help me.
 Both of these algorithms are for getting processes over a distributed system to have consensus.
 Paxos is an older one which is harder to implement and also is Viewstamped Replication [(VR)](https://raft.github.io/raft.pdf), thus I am going for [Raft!](https://raft.github.io)
+- Paxos is harder to understand "The experiment favored Paxos in two ways: 15 of the 43 participants reported having some prior experience with Paxos, and the Paxos video is 14%"
 - I found a git [repo](https://github.com/bakwc/PySyncObj) that implements Raft!
 I am now reading up on this and how to call it.
 This lib gives you the possibility of sharing classes on different servers.
 - Useful enums to remember for this lib:
     ```py